A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: The Persistence Exponent and Stability

 \section{The Persistence Exponent and Stability}

-We now introduce a novel, persistence-based measure of chaos termed the persistence exponent, which we denote as $\betaexp$.
+We now introduce a novel, persistence-based measure of chaos termed the 0-persistence exponent, which we denote as $\betaexp$.
 Given a pair of neighboring trajectories $\vx_\vA(\vT)$ and $\vy_\vA(\vT)$ in state space of a dynamical system $X$, we analyze the evolution of the connected components in the Vietoris-Rips filtration $\vRips(Z)$ of their union $Z = \vx_\vA(\vT) \cup \vy_\vA(\vT)$ over time.
 The main intuition is that we expect periodic trajectories to contain points that merge much more quickly at first, leaving less connected components to merge later on and hence producing a lower rate of merging long term.
 On the other hand, chaotic trajectories contain points that are likely to take exponentially longer to merge as the filtration radius increases, which produce higher rates of merging in the long term.
 We capture the rate of merging of connected components of $\vRips(Z)$ via the rate of growth in the negative logarithm of the number of connected components over time, where time indicates the filtration radius.
-Moreover, we hypothesize that chaotic systems with sufficiently large enough degrees of exponential divergence satisfy the relationship $\beta_0(\epsilon_r) = \beta_0(\epsilon_1)e^{-\betaexp \cdot \epsilon_r}$, where the number of connected components decreases exponentially as a function of the filtration radius.
+Moreover, we hypothesize that chaotic systems with sufficiently large enough degrees of exponential divergence satisfy the relationship $\beta_0^{\epsilon_r}(Z) = \beta_0^{\epsilon_1}(Z)e^{-\betaexp \cdot \epsilon_r}$, where the number of connected components decreases exponentially as a function of the filtration radius.
 Hence, the rate of exponential divergence is given by

 Using stability properties of persistent homology, we prove that small changes in a pair of neighboring trajectories of a dynamical system guarantee small changes in the $0$-dimensional Betti curve of their union.
-Hence we prove stability of the persistence exponent to small perturbations in the neighboring trajectories of dynamical system's state space.
+Hence we prove stability of the 0-persistence exponent to small perturbations in the neighboring trajectories of dynamical system's state space.
+We finally deduce that under certain conditions, if a system is chaotic (i.e. $\lambda > 0$), then the 0-persistence exponent will be positive (i.e. $\betaexp > 0$) (Remark \ref{rmk:when_lambda_positive_implies_betaexp_positive}).
+We include experimental results that support this claim in the following section, as well as prove that positive $\lambda$ guarantees non-negative $\betaexp$ in \autoref{thm:lambda_positive_implies_betaexp_nonnegative} of this section.